metacpan/metacpan-cpan-extracted/distros/M/Mojolicious-Plugin-JSONAPI/README.md

     **NOTE**: Your relationships should be in the correct form (singular/plural) based on the relationship in your schema management system.
-For example, if you have a resource called 'post' and it has many 'comments', make sure comments is passed in as a plural noun.
+For example, if you have a resource called 'post' and it has many 'comments', make sure comments is passed in as a plural noun here.

 ## render\_error(_Str_ $status, _ArrayRef|Str_ $errors, _HashRef_ $data. _HashRef_ $meta)